sagemath/sage/src/doc/en/installation/source.rst

 Sage uses several environment variables to control its build process.
 Most users won't need to set any of these: the build process just works on many platforms.
-(Note though that setting :envvar:`MAKE`, as described below, can significantly speed up the process.)
+(Note though that setting :envvar:`MAKEFLAGS`, as described below, can significantly speed up the process.)
 Building Sage involves building many packages, each of which has its own compilation instructions.